marcusdarmstrong/lifetimes/README.md

 # Philosophy

 `lifetimes` seeks to _aid_ in the software development and code review proccesses.
-The goal isn't to guarantee correctness, but rather to *assist* developers in thinking about how long values they create in module scope should live and enable code revewers to more easily identify and evaluate authors' intent.
+The goal isn't to guarantee correctness, but rather to *assist* developers in thinking about how long values they create in module scope should live and enable code reviewers to more easily identify and evaluate authors' intent.

 ## Opinions

 This is undoubtedly an opinionated library, so it's important to be explicit about those opinions:
 - Mutable module state is bad
-- Caching is better handled in non-javascript application layers
+- Caching is better handled in non-javascript layers
 - Lazy-loaded server-side stores are bad

 ## Conclusions